Wappsto/javascript-wappsto-wapp/README.md

 ### To report a change in the value

-To send a new data point to wappsto, just call the 'report' function on the value.
+To send a new data point to wappsto, just call the `report` function on the value.

 ```javascript
 await value.report('1');